-A 16 year-old male (who along with his parent gave permission to use the data from his studies for our article) presented with injuries from a motor vehicle accident.
+A 16-y-old male (who along with his parent gave permission to use the data from his studies for our article) presented with injuries from a motor vehicle accident.
 A CT scan of the abdomen/pelvis with contrast demonstrated central hepatic laceration with extension into gallbladder fossa and peritoneal fluid.
 HBS was required to determine whether a biliary injury was present or not.

-Following intravenous administration of Tc-99m-mebrofenin, sequential dynamic abdominal images were obtained over the 60 minutes (Figure 1).
-It showed an area with decreased activity over the region between the two hepatic lobes, corresponding with the known hepatic laceration seen on the CT (Figure 2).
+After intravenous administration of ^{99m}Tc-mebrofenin, sequential dynamic abdominal images were obtained over 60 min (Fig. 1).
+Images showed an area with decreased activity over the region between the 2 hepatic lobes, corresponding with the known hepatic laceration seen on the CT (Fig. 2).
 Over time, there was a progressive accumulation of tracer outside the biliary system over the inferior left hepatic lobe.
 A couple of lines of tracer uptake connected this abnormal focal area to the left intrahepatic duct.
 Eventually, this abnormal tracer accumulation spread throughout the abdomen.
 These findings indicated an exact bile-leaking site at the left intrahepatic duct.

-Subsequently an endoscopic retrograde cholangiopancreatography with initial cholangiogram confirmed the findings of the HBS (Figure 3).

-Sphincterotomy and placement of two CBD stents were performed.
+Subsequently an endoscopic retrograde cholangiopancreatography with initial cholangiogram confirmed the findings of the HBS (Fig. 3).
+Sphincterotomy and placement of 2 common bile duct stents were performed.
 Soon after, a diagnostic laparoscopy further confirmed a bile leak from the left hepatic duct, and a laparoscopic lavage and intraperitoneal drainage were performed.
-The patient did well postoperatively and was discharged with no extravasation of contrast in the follow-up endoscopic retrograde cholangiopancreatography with cholangiogram post CBD stents removal.
+The patient did well postoperatively and was discharged with no extravasation of contrast in the follow-up endoscopic retrograde